- Auto Portability Overview

 - The participant is notified when the account is moved and consolidated into the new-employer plan.

-No. RCH Auto Portability incorporates a flexible architecture that enables electronic record matching between any type of account repository / system that is used to record-keep plans or IRAs.
+No. Auto portability incorporates a flexible architecture that enables electronic record matching between any type of account repository / system that is used to record-keep plans or IRAs.
 What this means in practice is that once the technology interfaces are constructed, account records can be matched between any safe harbor IRA account held by any financial institution and any active plan record-kept by any financial institution.
+However, the Department of Labor Guidance received is specific to safe harbor IRA accounts with Retirement Clearinghouse or participating recordkeepers with a proprietary safe harbor IRA program, and plan accounts with participating recordkeepers.

-RCH Auto Portability is a “user-pay,” fee-for-service program.
+Auto portability is a “user-pay,” fee-for-service program.
 Participants pay for services only as they are used.